Content Moderation 101

 A crucial part of content moderation is enforcing policy when a user violates platform rules.
 Enforcement actions can vary- from simply labeling potentially harmful content or warning users to complete removal of content or an account.

-Access our guide here for a full menu of enforcement actions teams can implement to ensure a more fair and safe platform.
+Access The Guide to Policy Enforcement for a full menu of enforcement actions teams can implement to ensure a more fair and safe platform.

 Choosing the right approach to content moderation